BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==

-= 1.0.9 =
+= 1.0.10 =
-* IMPROVED : Compatibility of the booking system in case CURL is not activated.
-* IMPROVED : Design of the date time picker.
+* IMPROVED : Key of some translations.
-* ADDED : Hindi translation of the WordPress plugin booking system.
-* ADDED : Japanese translation of the WordPress plugin booking system.
-* ADDED : Italian translation of the WordPress plugin booking system.
-* ADDED : Chinese (Simplified) translation of the WordPress plugin booking system.
+* TESTED : Compatibility of the reservation system with Wordpress 4.2

 == Changelog ==